dhiddiSk/logicalProblems/README.md

-Logical quetions(/java/src/main/java) asked by tech gaints.
+Logical quetions(/java/src/main/java) from by tech gaints.

 I'm glad to hear from you if there are any improvements to be made or any bugs found to be handled.